 The Five Points of Reformed Theology (TULIP):

-Another way of expressing Reformed theology is through the memory device of T-U-L-I-P, reminding us of five principles the Bible teaches us about man and God:
+Another way of expressing Reformed theology is through the more modern memory device of T-U-L-I-P, reminding us of five principles the Bible teaches us about man and God:

 Limited Atonement: God loves all people--the Scripture is clear about this--and so, it is commonplace to say that Christ died for all people.
-Yet, the Scripture shows us that Jesus' sacrifice on the cross atoned for the sins of all those whom God is saving ("the elect"), not for every person who has ever lived.
+Yet, the Scripture shows us that Jesus' sacrifice on the cross, while sufficient for all the sins of all mankind, atoned for the sins of those whom God is saving ("the Elect"), not for every person who has ever lived.
 If the atonement of Christ were for everyone, no one would ever go to hell, but this isn't what the Bible teaches us.

 Irresistible Grace: The Scripture plainly teaches us that God is all-powerful, all-knowing, and sovereign over all things.
 If this is the case, then clearly God accomplishes all things He has ordained, and His grace to us cannot fail to bring us to salvation.
 The doctrine of Irresistible Grace says that when a person is elect (that is, called by God to salvation), nothing can prevent that person from coming to saving faith in Christ.